menzel/enhort/SETUPINSTR.md

 Download the enhort.jar from
     https://homepages.thm.de/~mmnz21/enhort.jar

-Create a empty directory /logs in user home directory for logfiles

 ### Run the server
 The server is run with the following command:

-    java -jar -Xmx32g -XX:StringTableSize=1000003 /path/to/server/jar/enhort.jar /path/to/data/directory/  /path/to/database.db
+    java -jar -Xmx4g -XX:StringTableSize=1000003 /path/to/server/jar/enhort.jar --data-path /path/to/data/directory/  --db /path/to/database.db [-p PORTNUMBER --custom /path/to/custom/tracks/without/db]

-- The -Xmx32g flag raises the available memory to 32 GB, please specify your available memory here.
+- The -Xmx4g flag raises the available memory to 4 GB, please specify your available memory here.
 - The StringTableSize improves start up speed for loading the data
-- Currently the port is fixed to 42412
+- -p sets the port to listen on.
+Default is: 42412
 - The server takes about 2 minutes to start, when the message "Still loading track files.
 Stopping now" the server is up and running